mlagerberg/GrabCutAndroid/README.md

 ## To do:

-- [ ] perform 3px Median on input image before grabcutting
 - [ ] Offset the drawn polygon to 0,0 and crop the source image
 - [ ] Use findContours to pick the largest contour in the mask
 - [ ] Perform poor man's anti-aliasing by rendering the contour on a 4x upscaled mask and resize down the cut image.
-- [ ] Remove all the unnecessary native libraries

 ## Project dependencies:
 - Kotlin 1.51.1